How clinical trials get approval

 Each committee has up to 15 members who are not involved with the trial in any way.
 At least 1 in 3 of these people are members of the public who are not researchers or health professionals.

-RECs look after the rights, safety, dignity and well being of those taking part in research in the NHS.
+RECs look after the rights, safety, dignity and wellbeing of people taking part in research in the NHS.
 They assess each trial protocol against a set of standards.

 • the aim of the trial and how important the issue is for patients